nestedclasses/ParseFlatFile/README.md

   ** Please dont forget to change the file path name in ParseAndSaveDataToDataBase() method before running your project.

   ** Update the connection string with your server name, Database name and credentials.
+It's inside App.config file.